MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-troubleshooting.md

 ## Collect SAP HANA ODBC Driver traces

-To capture a SAP HANA trace:
+To capture an SAP HANA trace:

-1. Open a command line window.
+1. Open a command-line window.

 2. Depending on your installation, you may need to go to C:\Program Files instead of C:\Program Files (x86).
 The command might also be hdbodbc_cons.exe instead of hdbodb_cons32.exe.